 It is likely to be some time before an industry working group provides further guidance and new legislation is introduced.
 In the meantime, it would be prudent to ensure that the relevant statutory requirements are satisfied when entering into simple contracts and deeds.
 In addition, businesses should not be discouraged from looking now at systems which facilitate the efficient execution of documents electronically if it would be quicker and more cost effective to use an online process.

-For further guidance in relation to electronic signatures, contact partner Chris Willison or your usual adviser at Francis Wilks & Jones.
+For further guidance in relation to electronic signatures, contact our experts at Francis Wilks & Jones.

 The contents of this note are not intended to serve as legal advice and should not be considered as a substitute for taking legal advice